 Salmonella can rarely spread to other parts of the body, such as the bones, liver, spleen, and the central nervous system.
 Some people may develop a condition called reactive arthritis weeks or even months later.
-This is also known as Reiter's syndrome.
 It causes joint pain, eye irritation, and painful urination.

 Can salmonella infections be prevented?

 Foods of animal origin pose the greatest threat of salmonella contamination.
 So do not eat raw or undercooked eggs, poultry, seafood, or meats.
 Remember that some sauces and desserts use raw eggs in their preparation, so be cautious of these, particularly in foreign countries.
 Also follow these recommendations by the CDC:

 Make sure all poultry, meats, seafood, and eggs are well-cooked.
 Cook food containing any of these ingredients to an internal temperature of 165°F (73.8°C).